India, 'pharmacy of the world', starts COVID vaccine shipments to neighbours

 In a survey conducted by New Delhi-based online platform LocalCircles, 62% of 17,000 respondents were hesitant to get vaccinated immediately, mainly due to worries over possible adverse reactions.
 The government has reported hospitalisation from side effects in only 0.002% of vaccine recipients.

-Reporting by Krishna N. Das, Sanjeev Miglani and Gopal Sharma; Editing by Himani Sarkar, Neil Fullick and Simon Cameron-Moore
+Reporting by Krishna N. Das, Sanjeev Miglani and Gopal Sharma; Additional Reporting by Nidhi Verma.
+Editing by Himani Sarkar, Neil Fullick, Simon Cameron-Moore and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.